lauris71/az/README.md

 If type is final, implementation can be omitted in methods.

-If a method does not use polymorphic parts of data, implementation can be omitted
+If a method does not use polymorphic parts of data, implementation can be omitted.

 Object types contain class as the first memeber, thus methods of objects do not have to specify implementation.